 It wouldn't be summer in London without an onslaught of pop-up outdoor cinemas and rooftop film screenings.
 Whether you're into classic flicks or the newest releases, check out where you can get your al fresco film fix in summer 2022.

 Rooftop Film Club 2022 - Peckham and Stratford

-King of the summer cinema scene Rooftop Film Club usually brings screenings to rooftops in Peckham, Shoreditch and Stratford, along with occasional other venues (we found ourselves atop an Ealing multi-storey one memorable May evening a few years back...)
+King of the summer cinema scene Rooftop Film Club brings screenings to rooftops in Peckham and Stratford again this year

 Our recommendation?
 Head for the Bussey Building in Peckham for seriously impressive views over the London skyline at sunset.

 Rooftop Film Club, 4 May - September 2022.
 Tickets from £15.95.

 Free film screenings at Summer by the River

 Encanto, The Princess Bride, West Side Story, Dirty Dancing, Frozen and Spider-Man: No Way Home are among the films being screened at Summer by the River, the free festival by the Thames between London Bridge and Tower Bridge.